 Adopting the intentional stance towards the configuration, you could predict its future as a chess-player performing intentional actions-making chess moves and trying to achieve checkmate.
 First you would have to figure out the interpretation scheme that permits you to say which configurations of pixels count as which symbols: which glider pattern spells out "QxBch" (Queen takes Bishop; check) and the other symbols for chess moves.
 But then you could use the interpretation scheme to predict, for instance, that the next configuration to emerge from the galaxy would be such-and-such a glider stream-say, the symbols for "RxQ" (Rook takes Queen).
 There is risk involved, because the chess program being run on the Turing machine may be far from perfectly rational, and, at a different level, debris may wander onto the scene and "break" the Turing-machine configuration before it finishes the game.
-But if all goes well, as it normally will, if you have the right interpretation, you can astonish your friends by saving something like "I predict that the next stream of gliders to emerge in location L in this Life galaxy will have the following pattern: a singleton, followed by a group of three, followed by another singleton ..."
-How on Earth were you able to predict that that particular "molecular" pattern would appear then?
+But if all goes well, as it normally will, if you have the right interpretation, you can astonish your friends by saying something like "I predict that the next stream of gliders to emerge in location L in this Life galaxy will have the following pattern: a singleton, followed by a group of three, followed by another singleton ..."
+How on Earth were you able to predict that that particular "molecular" pattern would appear then?2 sual patterns but, you might say, intellectual patterns.

-In other words, real but (potentially) noisy patterns abound in such a configuration of the Life world, there for the picking up if only you are lucky or clever enough to hit on the right perspective.
-They are not visual patterns but, you might say, intellectual patterns.
 Squinting or twisting your head in front of the computer screen is not apt to help, whereas posing fanciful interpretations (or what Quine would call "analytical hypotheses") may uncover a gold mine.
 The opportunity confronting the observer of such a Life world is analogous to the opportunity confronting the cryptographer staring at a new patch of cipher text, or the opportunity confronting the Martian peering through a telescope at the Super-bowl Game.
-If the Martian hits on the intentional stance-otherwise known as folk psychology-as the right level to look for pattern, shapes will readily emerge through the noisy jostling of people-particles and team-molecules.
+If the Martian hits on the intentional stance-otherwise known as folk psychology3-as the right level to look for pattern, shapes will readily emerge through the noisy jostling of people-particles and team-molecules.